Best Sun Shirts for Running of 2025

 Material

 Most sun shirts employ a polyester blend.
 The denser weave of this material provides ample sun protection, and when blended with Spandex or elastane, it is stretchy and comfortable.
 The downside to polyester is that it’s prone to picking up odor.
-Many polyester-blend shirts in this guide, like the Black Diamond Alpenglow Hoody, are treated with odor control technology to prevent the dreaded stink.
+Many polyester-blend shirts in this guide, like the Black Diamond Alpenglow Hoody, are treated with odor-control technology to prevent the dreaded stink.

 Several wool-blend sun shirt options are also available, and our favorite was the Outdoor Vitals Tern Ultralight Merino Wool Hoodie.
-This shirt features a merino wool and polyester or nylon blend, and we found it cool and light enough to wear on hot days.
+This shirt features a merino wool and polyester and nylon blend, and we found it cool and light enough to wear on hot days.
 Woven wool is a more porous material than polyester, so it doesn’t provide the same sun protection as synthetic options, but it’s still significantly better than cotton or other materials.

 Breathability and Moisture-Wicking

 Sun shirt material is all about tradeoffs.
 A thicker weave will provide more sun protection, but it will also reduce the material’s breathability.
 Darker colors will also provide more sun protection at the expense of absorbing more heat.
+We found the Marmot AirExchange UPF 50 Hoody to be quite light and breathable for the amount of sun protection it provided.

-All of the sun shirts included in this guide use breathable and wicking materials.
+All sun shirts included in this guide use breathable and wicking materials.
 Whether wearing the synthetic Janji Sunchaser 50 Hooded Long Sleeve or the wool-blend Outdoor Vitals Tern Ultralight Merino Wool Hoodie, we never experienced the clammy, sweaty feeling associated with cotton or other poorly wicking materials.

-Best Sunshirt for Running - running in rabbit UPF Deflector 2.0 and Arc'teryx Taema Hoody
+Best Sun Shirt for Running - running on road in Janji Sunchaser 50 Hooded Long Sleeve and Arc'teryx Taema Hoody

 Coverage

 The more skin a shirt covers, the more it can protect you from the sun.
-For this reason, most sun shirts come with a hood that can cover the back and sometimes front of the neck and the ears.
+For this reason, most sun shirts come with a hood that can cover the back and sometimes the front of the neck and the ears.
 If you’re not wearing a hat underneath the hood, it can also potentially cover your forehead.
-We appreciated the high level of neck coverage provided by the Arc’teryx Taema Hoody, as it covered both the front and back of the neck when the hood was up.

 Fit

 Most sun shirts have a looser fit to provide a high level of breathability and increased sun protection.
-The material of tighter fitting clothing will stretch more and allow more sun rays through, so it’s better to err on the side of getting a sun shirt that’s a little bit big than a little small.
-Most of the shirts in this guide, including the Janji Sunchaser 50 Hooded Long Sleeve have a bit of stretch to the material.
-We found that the Arc’teryx Taema Hoody was less stretchy than most of the other options.
+The material of tighter-fitting clothing will stretch more and allow more sun rays through, so it’s better to err on the side of getting a sun shirt that’s a little bit big than a little small.

 Thumb Holes